What Is Backup Software and Why Is It Essential for Data Protection?

 Disaster Recovery as a Service Automates Recovery

-Advanced backup software includes DRaaS options, automating recovery, and minimizing disruption during a significant incident.
+Advanced backup software often includes DRaaS options, which automate recovery and cut down on disruption during a major incident.

 Role-Based Access Control Secures Backups

-Granular access controls protect sensitive data, allowing authorized users to manage or restore backups.
+Granular access controls protect sensitive data by letting only authorized users manage or restore backups.

 How to Assess Reporting and Insights?